 Introduced with the Go Beyond update, Pokémon Go Seasons not only coincide roughly with the four seasons of the real world, but each have a theme that encompasses events throughout the three month period.
 During the course of a Season, you can expect to find more of specific species of Pokémon in the wild and in Eggs, as well as a new Pokémon Go Battle League Season.

 What is the current Pokémon Go Season?

-This Season also coincides with Spring in the Northern Hemisphere and Autumn in the Southern Hemisphere.
+This Season also coincides with Summer in the Northern Hemisphere and Winter in the Southern Hemisphere.
 In addition to Deerling and Sawsbuck changing their forms to match the real world seasons, you can expect a handful of seasonally appropriate Pokémon in their respective hemispheres.

 Hemisphere specific wild Pokémon

 As the seasons are reversed between the Northern and Southern Hemispheres, the Hemisphere you play in will have different Pokémon spawning in the wild.
 While each Season will include the Deerling forme corresponding to that Hemisphere, there will be a bunch of other Pokémon specifically boosted.